10 Sequence Analysis in Education: Principles, Technique, and Tutorial with R

 1 Introduction

 Patterns exist everywhere in our life, from the sequence of genes to the order of steps in cooking recipes.
 Discovering patterns, variations, regularities, or irregularities is at the heart of scientific inquiry and, therefore, several data mining methods have been developed to understand patterns.
 Sequence analysis —or sequence mining— was developed almost four decades ago to address the increasing needs for pattern mining [1].
 Ever since, a wealth of applications, algorithms, and statistical tools have been developed, adapted, or incorporated into the array of sequence analysis.
 Since sequence mining has been conceptualized, it has grown in scale of adoption and range of applications across life and social sciences [5] and education research was no exception (e.g., [7]).
-As a data mining technique, sequence mining has been commonly implemented to identify hidden patterns that would otherwise be missed using other analytical techniques and find interesting subsequences (parts of the sequence) that have practical significance or unexpected sequences that we didn’t know existed [9].
+As a data mining technique, sequence mining has been commonly implemented to identify hidden patterns that would otherwise be missed using other analytical techniques and find interesting subsequences (parts of the sequence) that have practical significance or unexpected sequences that we did not know existed [9].
 For instance, by mining sequences of collaborative dialogue, we could identify which sequences are followed by more conductive to more argumentative interactions, and what sequences are crucial to the collaborative process.
 A literature review of the common applications follows in the next section.

 Learning is a process that unfolds in time, a process that occurs in sequences of actions, in repeated steps, in patterns that have meanings and value for understanding learners’ behavior [10].
 The conceptualization of learning as a process entails two important criteria: process as a sequence of states that unfold in time and process as a transformative mechanism that drives the change from one state to another [11].
 Thereupon, methods such as sequence mining have gained increasing grounds and amassed a widening repertoire of techniques in the field of education to study the learning process.
 In particular, sequence mining has been used to harness the temporal unfolding of learners’ behavior using digital data, transcripts of conversations, or behavioral states [12].
 Nevertheless, sequence mining can be used to study non-temporal sequences such as protein sequences and other types of categorical data [4].